websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/reference/exported-third-party-packages.md

 Multiple packages are specified using wild card characters, such as `*` in `org.aspectj.*`.
 Groups of packages, such as `org.objectweb.asm*` packages and `org.slf4j*` packages are separated by lines that have the `\` character only.

-Exporting the same package from different JARs leads to "split package" issues, whose side affects differ from case to case.
+Exporting the same package from different JARs leads to "split package" issues.
+This can cause problems difficult to define.
 Therefore, refrain from deploying JARs that have the same packages that Liferay exports.

 Here's how to make sure a project has required packages at compile time but relies on Liferay for its exported packages at run time.